-In contrast, there was a large variation in both the incidence and the gap when broken down by occupation and industry.
+In contrast, there was a large variation in both the incidence and the gap across occupations and industries.

 This suggests that in general, both personal characteristics and job characteristics are important in determining the incidence of low-wage jobs, while job characteristics matter a lot more than personal characteristics in determining the low-wage gap.
 We also find that personal characteristics do not seem to matter in determining the trend of the incidence and the gap over time, while job characteristics can matter, as short- and long-term movements in certain occupations and industries did not mimic the overall aggregate trends.